fubaritico/date-time-picker/README.md

 # DateTimePicker Component

-A React 19.x date-time picker component, using TypeScript 5.x, styled with Tailwind 3.x CSS styling.
+A React 19.x date-time picker component, using TypeScript 5.x, styled with Tailwind 3.x and CVA for styling.

 ### Work in progress